Grating haptic perception through touchscreen: Sighted vs. Visually Impaired: Results

 \subsection{Communication System Analysis}

-One of the objectives of this study is to explore the feasibility of a smartphone vibration-based visual aid, making it meaningful to evaluate the two experiments from a communication system perspective.
-In Experiment 1, since participants make a binary decision based on the information contained in a single image, the Bit Error Rate (BER) is used as the evaluation criterion.
-In Experiment 2, participants make judgments based on the combined information of two images, but it is impossible to know the specific information perceived by the participant from each image individually.
-Therefore, each judgment is treated as a single piece of information derived from two symbols, and the Symbol Error Rate (SER) is used for evaluation.
-Additionally, using the recorded time data, the average Data Transfer Rate (DTR) of the 'communication system' formed by the two participants groups and the experimental platform was calculated.
-The calculation formulas for BER and SER are as follows:
+One of the objectives of this study is to explore the feasibility of a smartphone vibration-based visual aid, making it meaningful to evaluate two experiments from a communication system perspective.
+In Experiment 1, because participants make a binary decision based on the information contained in a single image, the bit error rate (BER) is used as the evaluation criterion.
+In Experiment 2, participants make judgments based on the combined information of two images, but it is impossible to know the specific information perceived by each participant from each image individually.
+Therefore, each judgment is treated as a single piece of information derived from two symbols, and the symbol error rate (SER) is used for evaluation.
+In addition, using the recorded time data, the average data transfer rate (DTR) of the communication system formed by the two groups of participants and the experimental platform was calculated.
+The calculation formulas for BER and SER are expressed as follows:

-where $X$ means B(bit) or S(symbol), and $N_{error}$ represents the number of erroneous bits during transmission, with $N_{total}$ representing the total number of bits transmitted.
-And the calculation formulas for DTR is
+where $X$ means B(bit) or S(symbol), and $N_{error}$ denotes the number of erroneous bits during transmission, with $N_{total}$ representing the total number of bits transmitted.
+The calculation formulas for DTR are as follows:

-where $Data_{all}$ stands for the total data transferred, and T means time taken.
+where $Data_{all}$ denotes the total data transferred, and T denotes the time taken.